harmony-one/libunison/README.rst

-This section talks about how Unison implements each of the services mentioned above.  **Note:** Since Unison is still under active development, these details are subject to change.
+This section talks about how Unison implements each of the services mentioned above.  **Note:** Since Unison is still under active development, these details are subject to change over time.
 We plan to freeze these by the time Unison reaches version 1.0.

 Host Identity Protocol Version 2
 --------------------------------